 It was going to be hard, seeing his old friends and classmates after so many years.
 Clark wasn't sure what his mother had told people about his relationship to Lois and her son.
 His son.
-Jason Lane.
+Jason White.

 "How did we rate a commuter plane to take us half-way across the state?"
 Lois wondered aloud as they boarded the plane that would take them from Mid-Continental Airport in Wichita to Smallville Municipal.

 "I have friends in odd places," Clark told her with a grin.